syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ## Create Connector

 Connector can be created by defining the start and end points.
 The path to be drawn can be defined with a collection of segments.
-To explore the properties of a connector, refer to [Connector Properties](/js/api/ejDiagram "members:connectors").
+To explore the properties of a `connector`, refer to [Connector Properties](/js/api/ejDiagram "members:connectors").

 ### Add connectors through connectors collection

-The `sourcePoint` and `targetPoint` properties of connector allow you to define the end points of a connector.
+The `sourcePoint` and `targetPoint` properties of connector allow you to define the end points of a `connector`.
 The following code example illustrates how to add a connector through connector collection.

 {% highlight js %}